Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 Open a web browser on your computer and navigate to [http://localhost:3000](http://localhost:3000).

 If the page loads and renders graphs your application is working!
-You can choose other date ranges to test the inteactivity of the dashboard and also let the application pick random dates with the link on the upper right.
+You can choose other date ranges to test the interactivity of the dashboard and also let the application pick random dates with the link on the upper right.

 The application is going through gigabytes of data to aggregate counts over windows of time for the dashboard, and joining data from trips and weather, all real time.
 The data is return to the website via an API.